New!

 Author(s)

 Charles Hecker has spent forty years travelling and working in the Soviet Union and Russia.
-He has worked as a journalist and a geopolitical risk consultant, and has lived in Miami, Moscow and London.
+He has worked as a journalist and a geopolitical risk consultant and has lived in Miami and Moscow.
+He currently resides in East London.
 A fluent Russian speaker, he holds degrees from the University of Pennsylvania and Harvard University.

 Request an academic inspection copy Request a press review copy